arshad-github/url-shortener-with-redis/README.md

 * /encode converts a normal url to a short.com url
 * /decode converts a short.com url to a normal url
 * the input url needs to be passed as raw text within the request body for both endpoints
-* ShortUrlControllerTest.java and ValidatorTest.java are simple tests for the Controller and Url validation respectively
+* ShortUrlControllerTest.java, ValidatorTest.java and HashTest.java are simple tests for the application's Controller, Url validation and Hashing.